Interstate 24: Construction

 The 2.5 mi section between US 62 near Calvert City and KY 453, including the Tennessee River Bridge, which had been completed approximately five years prior, was opened to traffic on October 25, 1979.
 The section between US 60 in Paducah and US 68 in Reidland was opened and dedicated by Governor Julian Carroll on December 15, 1978.
 On December 10, 1979, the stretch between KY 453 and US 60/US 641 in Eddyville, including the Cumberland River Bridge, was opened.
 Construction on the bridge began in 1972, but issues caused by unusual rock formations at the site, believed to have been formed by the 1811–1812 New Madrid earthquakes or earlier quakes, delayed completion and resulted in the cost nearly tripling.
 On March 20, 1980, the 2.7 mi stretch in Eddyville between US 62/US 641 and the Western Kentucky Parkway (now I-69), along with the westernmost 3.4 mi of the latter route, was opened.
 I-24 was completed when the 23 mi section opened to traffic from what is now I-69 to US 68 east of Cadiz on May 23, 1980.

+Expansion and improvement projects

+Earlier projects

+Even before I-24 was completed, portions of the route were already outdated and over capacity, and the first improvement projects were initiated.
+The Silliman Evans Bridge was widened from six to eight lanes in a project that completely closed the northbound span between January 20, 1974, and April 6, 1975, and the southbound span from April 6, 1975, to November 16, 1975.
+This project also added shoulders to the bridge and removed railings that had been deemed unsafe and were believed to have played a role in multiple fatal accidents on the bridge.
 In November 1977, the Tennessee Department of Transportation (TDOT) installed a system to detect tailgating vehicles in the westbound lanes of the concurrent segment with I-40, which consisted of sensors embedded in the roadway connected to overhead warning signs with flashing lights and horns.
 The system was the first of its kind in the country but experienced technical problems and was criticized as ineffective, leading to its decommission in July 1980.
 This segment was widened from six to eight lanes between July 1979 and January 1980 by removing the right shoulders, narrowing the lanes by 1 ft, and shifting traffic slightly to the left.